Bad Reaction to Edibles? Here’s What to Do Now

 A great first step is to start a simple journal.
 When you feel the urge to drink, take a moment to note what’s happening.
 Where are you?
 Who are you with?
 What emotion are you feeling?
 Over time, you’ll start to see clear patterns.
 Recognizing these connections is the key to change.
 Research shows that building stronger emotion-regulation skills is directly linked to reducing alcohol use.
 By understanding your personal emotional triggers, you can start to manage them in healthier ways instead of letting them manage you.

-Simple Techniques to Stay Present
+Easy Ways to Stay Present and Aware

 When a wave of anger or frustration hits, your first instinct might be to numb it.
 Instead, try to create a small pocket of space between the feeling and your reaction.
 The goal is to interrupt the autopilot response.
 You can do this by shifting your focus to an activity that requires your attention.
 Put on a podcast and go for a walk, pick up a book you’ve been meaning to read, or watch a comfort show.